 Each of the following cases shares a structure: an interface that activates the wrong expectation, a physical reality that diverges from it, and a failure mode that becomes predictable once the divergence is named.

-Spark and the compiler you do not see.
 The phrase “Spark is lazy” is the dictionary entry.
-The encyclopedic reading it activates is: execution is deferred, but the structure of execution is what you wrote.
-In reality, Spark is a dataflow compiler.
-Between your code and physical execution sits Catalyst, which transforms, rewrites, and optimizes the logical plan in ways that are invisible to the caller.
-The interpretant (“I know what my job will do”) is wrong not because Spark misbehaves, but because “lazy evaluation” conceals the degree to which the optimizer’s decisions depend on information that may or may not be available at plan time.
+The encyclopedic reading it activates is: execution is deferred, but the cost of execution is proportional to what you wrote.
+In reality, Spark functions as a dataflow compiler.
+Between your code and physical execution sits Catalyst, which rewrites and optimizes the logical plan in ways that are invisible to the caller.
+The model reader presupposed by “lazy evaluation” is someone who expects deferred but proportional execution.
+That reader is not wrong — but they are unequipped for the moment when the optimizer’s decisions depend on information that may or may not be available at plan time.8

-Delta Lake MERGE and the upsert that rewrites everything.
 MERGE INTO looks like a row-level operation.
 The dictionary entry says: match rows, update or insert as appropriate.
 The encyclopedic reading is: only affected rows are touched.
 Partition pruning and data skipping can narrow the candidate set substantially, but the real constraint is that the storage layer operates at file granularity: once a file contains a modified row, the entire file must be rewritten.
 The result is that MERGE often rewrites far more data than the logical operation requires.
 The representamen evokes surgical precision.
-The referent is a sledgehammer.
+The object is a sledgehammer.9

-Containers and the isolation that is not there.
-“Container” is perhaps the most semiotic term in modern infrastructure.
+“Container” is the most semiotic term in modern infrastructure.
 The word activates a powerful interpretant of strong isolation — reinforced not just by the metaphor (the shipping container, the sealed box) but by the operational interface: docker run produces what looks like a separate machine, with its own filesystem, process tree, and network stack.
 The physical reality is simpler: Linux containers share a kernel.
 They are namespace and cgroup boundaries, not trust boundaries.
-A container escape exploits not a bug in the abstraction but a structural gap between what the interface signifies (isolation) and what the kernel provides (separation).
-The representamen constructs a model reader who is building a deployment pipeline.
-It does not construct the model reader who is running untrusted code.
-This is not a bug in containers — it is a semiotic mismatch between the metaphor the interface evokes and the guarantees the kernel actually provides.
+A container escape exploits a kernel vulnerability that exists precisely because the isolation the interface signifies is not the isolation the kernel provides.
+The interface presupposes a model reader who is building a deployment pipeline.
+It does not presuppose the model reader who is running untrusted code.
+This is not a failure of containers — it is a semiotic mismatch between the metaphor the interface evokes and the guarantees the kernel actually provides.12

 Why Interfaces Are Designed This Way

 The logical transparency that Spark, Delta, and container runtimes offer is genuinely valuable — the same value Codd identified in 1970.
 Data independence allows practitioners to reason about complex systems without holding the entire physical implementation in their heads.
-The model reader these interfaces construct is not wrong; it is simply incomplete.
+The model reader these interfaces presuppose is not wrong; it is simply incomplete.
 And that incompleteness concentrates at the boundaries of the ordinary case: at scale, under skew, in adversarial environments.
 The interface is most misleading precisely where the stakes are highest.

 In classical relational systems, the logical-physical distance was relatively contained — a handful of join algorithms, a single node, stable statistics — and failure modes tended to be gradual.
 In modern distributed systems, that distance is vastly larger: between a logical operation and its execution sit optimizers, adaptive planners, distributed schedulers, shuffle mechanisms, storage layouts, and incomplete statistics.
 The abstraction does not degrade smoothly.
 It holds — until it doesn’t.
 A Spark job runs reliably for months, then becomes ten times slower because the data distribution crossed a threshold the planner had not anticipated.
 The competencies required to diagnose this — the conditions under which AQE intervenes, the difference between logical and physical partitioning, the cost structure of shuffles — are not encoded in any interface.
 They are learned through production incidents and the slow reading of query plans.

-The semiotic reading does not make these problems easier to fix.
-An experienced systems engineer will recognize every failure mode described here without needing Peirce to explain them.
 What the framework provides is not diagnosis but taxonomy: a structural account of why the same class of failure recurs across systems that share nothing except the decision to separate the logical interface from the physical reality.
-That is a modest claim.
-I think it is also a correct one.
+That is a modest claim, and I think a correct one.

 Postscript